School has 365 disadvantaged pupils which constitutes 22% (correct in November 2021).

 Full Pupil Premium Spending Strategy can be downloaded here.

-- I: Pupil Premium pupils are aspirational and motivated to achieve their potential.
-They progress onto HE and gain employment with training in line with their peers.
+To ensure that disadvantaged pupils are aspirational and motivated to achieve their potential by either progressing onto HE (Higher Education) or gaining employment with training in line with non-disadvantaged pupils.